codemillmatt/quarantine-bingo/README.md

 And the best part - it really wows your family! 🤣

-So check out the code - and expand upon it - I'd love to see what you come up with! **AND DON'T JUDGE MY GAME PROGRAMMING SKILLS!** I brute forced everything!
+So check out the code - and expand upon it - I'd love to see what you come up with!
+(One suggestion - have it check for & then launch your favorite music streaming service ... that way you can have it play a victory song when you win!)

+**AND DON'T JUDGE MY GAME PROGRAMMING SKILLS!** I brute forced everything!

 Multiple arrays for each column - check the winning scenarios manually, and it's easy to trick - it's all hard-coded and brute force!! 💪